bigmlcom/python/docs/index.rst

     api.pprint(prediction)

-Predictions can be created using any supervised model (model, ensemble, logistic regression, deepnet and fusion) as first argument.
+Predictions can be created using any supervised model (model, ensemble, logistic regression, linear regression, deepnet and fusion) as first argument.

 Creating centroids
 ~~~~~~~~~~~~~~~~~~